The placenta is an amazing organ and does an incredible job keeping your baby supplied with nutrients and oxygen.

 Anterior placental positioning can also affect your doctor or midwife’s ability to locate the baby’s heartbeat during pregnancy.

-The same study shows a possible increased risk of pre-term birth associated with a posterior placenta position.
+The same study shows a possible increased risk of pre-term labor associated with a posterior placenta position.

 Overall, having either a posterior or anterior placenta position is completely normal and doesn’t cause major concerns.

-In most cases, mothers go on to have a completely normal vaginal birth.
+In most cases, mothers go on to have completely normal vaginal births.